Swissair: Concentration

-Regarding further liberalisation of Europe's airline market, Swissair focused more on commercial aviation and extended its partnerships.
-As the first European airline to do so, Swissair signed in 1989 a cooperation treaty with Delta Air Lines and Singapore Airlines to create the alliance "Global Excellence".
+Regarding further liberalising Europe's airline market, Swissair focused more on commercial aviation and extended its partnerships.
+As the first European airline to do so, Swissair signed a cooperation treaty with Delta Air Lines and Singapore Airlines in 1989 to create the "Global Excellence" alliance.
 In 1990, together with SAS, Austrian Airlines and Finnair, the "European Quality Alliance" was founded.
 The last alliance was later renamed "The Qualiflyer Group".

-Because of the weak economy, the Gulf War and its aftermath, and rising operational costs, many airlines lost money in 1990 and 1991.
-Additionally, the ongoing liberalisation of the industry strengthened competition.
-Consequently, Swissair lost 99 million Swiss Francs in the first half-year and could not pay dividends to its shareholders.
-In 1991 and 1992, Swissair had to utilise financial reserves to cushion significant losses from the commercial aviation sector.
+Many airlines lost money in 1990 and 1991 due to the weak economy, the Gulf War and its aftermath, and rising operational costs.
+The ongoing liberalisation of industry has also made competition stronger.
+As a result, Swissair lost 99 million Swiss francs in the first half of the year and couldn't pay dividends to its shareholders.
+Swissair had to use its savings to cover big losses in the commercial aviation sector in 1991 and 1992.

-On 1 January 1991, commercial aviation in Europe was completely liberalised, and existing capacities led to aggressive competition among airlines.
-In a national referendum held on 6 December 1992, Swiss citizens rejected taking part in the European Economic Area (EEA).
+On January 1, 1991, commercial aviation in Europe was completely liberalised, and existing capacities led to aggressive competition among airlines.
+In a national referendum held on 6 December 1992, Swiss citizens voted against joining the European Economic Area (EEA).
 This referendum was a significant disservice to Swissair, an airline with a tiny domestic market: its planes were not allowed to take up passengers during intermediate landings in EEA countries (e.g., Zürich-Frankfurt-New York), and Swissair was not allowed to offer tickets for sections that fully lie in EEA member countries (e.g., Zürich-Frankfurt-Paris).

 See also freedoms of the air.

-Like other airlines based in smaller countries, Swissair was now under significant pressure.
+Like other airlines based in smaller countries, Swissair was now under significant pressure to compete effectively in the global market, particularly as larger airlines formed alliances to enhance their reach and influence.
 More and more national airlines have affiliated themselves with airline alliances to maintain a worldwide market presence.
-But to be interesting for American alliance partners, an airline must have a critical size in terms of passenger numbers.
+But to be appealing to American alliance partners, an airline must have a critical size in terms of passenger numbers.
 To meet that goal, in 1993, an alliance between Swissair, KLM, SAS, and Austrian Airlines was proposed.
-This project bore the name "Alcazar" to create a single Central European airline.
-However, in various countries, this project was criticised.
+This project bore the name "Alcazar" (after the Spanish castle) to create a single Central European airline.
+However, in various countries, this project has been criticised.
 In Switzerland itself, it was thought that the huge financial assets were too precious to sacrifice to merge Swissair with the other airlines.